 Notwithstanding this, in terms of costs and charges the GAA has looked at charges levied by JLT and not the charges levied by the investment managers.
 The selection of investment funds and their ongoing review of suitability is the responsibility of the policyholders' IFA and they have the responsibility for this, including transaction cost information.

-The issue to resolve with Group SIPP providers is that only the GAA can request transaction cost data from asset managers, through the provider, but the members or their advisors need the data as they have discretion over their investments.
-Even if it is provided to the GAA it will be difficult to interpret as the policyholder has made the fund selection decision.
+The issue to resolve with GSIPP providers is that only the GAA can request transactions data from asset managers, through the provider, but the members or their advisors need the data as they have